 How to Check and Update Destinations for UH Email Aliases:

 Sometimes names change.
 Email addresses can be updated, if necessary, to reflect name changes.
-To request a name change, the email address owner can contact the IT Support Center at 713-743-1411 or email@example.com.
+To request a name change, complete the Rename Request Form.
 Address ownership will be verified using your Cougar Card.
 Names must be changed in the official University records before the email addresses can be updated.